YohanesSenbeto/Wide-Area-Network-IP-Retrieval/README.md

+cookies session need
+time duration

+### Cookies vs Session

+if we copy the path paste on other page

+form validation specially contact number long. email format password characters if it is a numeric or alphabetic or special character password length password match

+authentication email or message

+wrong password or not registered

 # WAN IP Project README

 Welcome to the WAN IP Project README!
 This project aims to assist users of Ethio Telecom in setting up their Wi-Fi router modems by providing their WAN IP information.
 Follow this guide to learn about the project's purpose, installation process, usage, and more.